By Jim Bigley

 Following this service procedure, the transfer case will require 1.9 qts of Dextron III or IV Automatic Transmission Fluid.

-More discussion about this transfer case leak problem can be found in our Bulletin Board.Adapta-a-Case Source:
+More discussion about this transfer case leak problem can be found in The Diesel Page Forums.Adapta-a-Case Source:

 What's New: | Feature Articles: | Product Reviews: | Member's Area: